nasso/opengl-workshop/book/src/hello-triangle/vertex-array.md

 The first one will contain vertex coordinates, and the second will contain vertex colours.
 The data they contain should be an array of `float`s.

+> Don't forget to delete the buffers at the end of your program!